 12. Know what you want to do and do it.
 Then leave yourself available to make discoveries.
 Know that your homework is done.
 Now let your preparation meet the moments.

 13. Don’t mime or busy yourself with props, activity, or blocking.
-Keep it simple.
+Keep it simple; the only thing that matters is you in the moment.

 14. Don’t expect to be directed, but if you are, take the direction, no matter what it is.
 Understand how to translate results-oriented direction into action.

 15. Don’t blame the reader.
 Make the reader the star of your audition.
-According to my teaching partner Steve Braun, you should engage fully no matter who’s reading those lines.
-Likely your reader will engage – at least somewhat – if you show up.
+According to my studio partner Steve Braun, engage fully no matter who’s reading those lines.
+Very likely your reader will engage—at least to the extent of their capacity—if you show up.

-16. Make specific, personal, bold choices.
+16. Make specific, personal, bold decisions.
 We want your unique voice to bring the script to life.
+Only you can bring that.
+That’s everything we want to see.

 17. Stillness is powerful.
-Understand how to move and work in front of the camera – eliminate running in and out and getting up and down.
+Understand how to move and work in front of the camera.
+Eliminate running in and out and getting up and down.
+When you’re fully engaged, stillness is a wonderful byproduct.

 18. Require no stroking, coddling, or love.
 We’re there to work.
 Don’t take it personally when we’re not touchy-feely.
 Know that we love actors and that’s truly why we’re here.

-20. What you bring in reflects how you’re received so bring in joy, conviction, and ease, and our hearts will open.
+20. What you bring in reflects how you’re received, so bring joy, conviction, and ease, and our hearts will open.

 21. Share your artistry above all else.